MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-how-work-account-schedule.md

 1. Select the file format or the **Schedule** action, and choose **OK**.
 1. To generate a scheduled or recurring financial report, fill in the fields. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)].<br><br>For recurring financial reports, set the **Earliest Start Date/Time** and **Expiration Date/Time** fields with the first and last date, respectively, to generate the financial report.
 Also, select on which days the report is generated by setting the **Next Run Date Formula** field following the format explained in the [Use Date Formulas](ui-enter-date-ranges.md#use-date-formulas) section.

-## <a name="importing-or-exporting-financial-report-definitions"></a>Importing or exporting financial report definitions
+## Importing or exporting financial report definitions

 You can import and export financial report/row definitions as RapidStart configuration packages, which are useful for sharing the information with other companies, for example.
 The package is created in a .rapidstart file, which compresses the contents.